QitaoXu/DataExtract-InfoVisualization/README.md

 * GEM5: Simulation platform.
 * Python: Simulation files.
-* Shell: Scripts to control simulation to run on server with different arguments for 294 times, output result text files to speicific directory respectively and extract data I need from those result files.
+* Shell: Scripts to control simulation to run on server with different arguments for 294 times, output result text files to specific directory respectively and extract data I need from those result files.
 * Matlab: Platform to import data extracted by shell scripts and analyze data using m scripts to draw a 3-D scattered heat map.

 ### Academic Background ###